 How to Clean a Mattress

-First, read the manufacturer’s instructions on the mattress tag.
-Then you can move on to these tips.
+First, and maybe most importantly, read the manufacturer’s instructions on the mattress tag.
+The people who made your mattress may have unique pointers and instructions for keeping it in tip-top shape.
+Once you’ve looked it over, you can move on to these general mattress-cleaning tips.

 Spot-clean your mattress.